podcast

 Breaking Free from Narcissistic Parents: Healing, Self-Worth, and Healthier Relationships

-Send us a text! (add your email to get a response)When you grow up in a household where love feels conditional, and your sense of self-worth hinges on meeting impossibly high standards.
+Message us here!When you grow up in a household where love feels conditional, and your sense of self-worth hinges on meeting impossibly high standards.
 In this episode, we discuss the challenges faced by those who have navigated life with narcissistic parents.
 We explore the emotional scars left by such upbringing, including struggles with low self-esteem and attachment issues.
-We also discuss how our personal and clinical experiences fueled our inspiration to build KulaMind, a community platform dedicated to helping people foster healthier relationships and developing a sense of...
+We also discuss how our personal and clinical experiences fueled our inspiration to build KulaMind, a community platform dedicated to helping people foster healthier relationships and developing a sense of self-worth coming from a family affected by mental...

 2024-12-18